-Democrats resume arguments in Trump trial; Republicans seem unswayed
+Democrats use words of Trump allies against him in impeachment trial

 Trump also asked Ukrainian President Volodymyr Zelenskiy to investigate a discredited theory beneficial to Russia that Ukraine worked with Democrats to hurt Trump in the 2016 U.S. election.
 Last year, Trump temporarily withheld $391 million in U.S. military aid to Ukraine, which Democrats say was leverage for his demands.

-Even if finding Trump guilty seems to be a long shot for Democrats, the trial presents them an opportunity to inflict political damage on Trump ahead of the November election, with millions of Americans watching the televised proceedings.
+While it remains a long shot for Democrats to secure Trump’s removal through impeachment, the trial presents gives them a venue to inflict political damage on him ahead of the November election, with millions of Americans watching the televised proceedings.

 Trump condemned the proceedings as “unfair & corrupt” in a Twitter post on Thursday.

-Some Republican senators said they have heard nothing new in the presentation made by the Democratic managers and already have decided to vote for acquittal.
+Before Thursday’s arguments began, some Republican senators said they had heard nothing new in the presentation made by the Democratic managers and already have decided to vote for acquittal.

 “I’ll say we shouldn’t be in an impeachment trial,” Republican Senator Ron Johnson said.